oracle-livelabs/database/datapump-x-platform-migration/00-introduction/introduction.md

 * Run the initial backup and recovery
 * Run incremental backup and restore
 * Run final incremental backup and restore
-* Export and Import Metadata
+* TTS Export and Import
+* Perform some Checks

 ### Prerequisites